InBrewJ/portfolio-netlify-identity-hugo-playground/site/content/post/brewing-chemex.md

 ---
 title: A beginners’ guide to brewing with Moccasins
 date: 2017-01-04T15:04:10.000Z
 description: Brewing coffee with shoes seems like a weird idea.
 But trust me, give it a try!
+Another edit
 image: img/florence_nightingale-s_moccasins_wellcome_l0043770.jpg
 ---